The Green Man (film)

-The Green Man is a 1956 black and white British black comedy film directed by Robert Day and starring Alastair Sim, George Cole, Terry-Thomas and Jill Adams.
+The Green Man is a 1956 black and white British black comedy film that was directed by Robert Day and starring Alastair Sim, George Cole, Terry-Thomas and Jill Adams.
 The screenplay was by Frank Launder and Sidney Gilliat, based on the play Meet a Body.

 In the film, a professional contract killer and his assistant plan the murder of a prominent businessman.
 The murder is scheduled to take place during the businessman's stay at a seaside hotel.
 However a salesman and his new female partner have learned of the murder plans, and they are actively trying to prevent the murder.

 Plot

 Harry Hawkins is a freelance assassin who is contracted to blow up Sir Gregory Upshott, a prominent and pompous London businessman.
 By courting Upshott's spinster secretary, Marigold, he learns that his target will be taking one of the firm's typists for a weekend at a seaside hotel called "The Green Man".
 Hawkins hides a bomb in a radio, which he plans to leave in the hotel lounge.
 Finding out his treachery, the secretary comes to his house to confront him but is attacked (unseen by the viewer) and left for dead by Hawkins' assistant McKechnie who, as nobody is next door, hides the body there (in a grand piano).

 The body is found by a young vacuum cleaner salesman called William Blake who calls there, and he first goes next door and accidentally alerts Hawkins, who has his assistant move the body.
 He then alerts the house owner Reginald's pretty fiancée, Ann.
 The two are terrified, and when Reginald returns home he finds them lying on the floor, hiding together under the bed.
 Reginald's second furious exit creates doubt over the future relationship.
 William and Ann then face another moment of horror as the "corpse" staggers into the house through the French doors and, before collapsing again, tells them that Upshott will be blown up that night in the Green Man by a bomb at precisely 22:28.

 Meanwhile a new group of figures assemble at The Green Man: Upshott arrives with his shy young secretary Joan, but wants a drink before he registers.
 The waiter tells them they must order food before 10pm because of the Catering Act.
 Hawkins arrives and sits in the lounge pretending to enjoy a violin concerto played by three mature ladies.
 The bomb is in a radio in his suitcase.
 Hawkins takes the three ladies for a drink in the bar just as Upshott and his secretary rise to take their meal.